This is the fifty-second in a series of interviews with fellow personal finance bloggers. Today’s guest is Thias from It Pays Dividends.

-Thias: I am a 29-year-old husband and father to a 10 month old daughter.
+Thias: I am a 29-year-old husband and father to a 10-month-old daughter.
 We live in the heart of Packers country here in Northeast Wisconsin.
 Professionally I am a CPA and work as a controller for a paper pulp manufacturer.

 Why did you start your blog?

-Thias: Over the last several years, I have become more and more interesting in personal finance and learning how to grow our net worth.
+Thias: Over the last several years, I have become more and more interested in personal finance and learning how to grow our net worth.
 During this time of learning, I started to realize that many of the ideas and habits related to growing our finances and as people are similar to dividend payments.
 If you work to implement an idea or habit now, you are setting yourself up to continually earn rewards from them in the future.

 What are your favorite Blogs?